1Lap/writer/bugs/data_quality.md

 Issues:

-5) So we store the laptime on every tick?
+2) So we store the laptime on every tick?
 We don't need to do that.
-6) Sector is empty?
-Why store sector every tick?
+3) Sector is empty?
+Why store sector every tick unless we are going to use it?
-7) we store elevation?
+4) we store elevation?
 I don't think we need it?